jokergoo/circlize_book/book/06-advanced-usage.md

 a same track and they are in a same circular plot, thus they should have same radius.
 But for the example here, cells have different radius and they belong to different circular plot.

+In chapter \@ref(nested-zooming), we use this technique to implement zoomings by combining two circular plots.

 ## Arrange multiple plots {#arrange-multiple-plots}